Johnson-A/Crabby/README.md

 # Overview
+Crabby is an original UCI chess engine written in the [rust programming language](https://www.rust-lang.org/).
+Crabby gets its name from the rust mascot Ferris the crab.
-Crabby is an original UCI chess engine written in the [rust programming language](https://www.rust-lang.org/) as an experiment to learn a new language and explore chess programming.
+This project is an experiment to learn a new language and explore chess programming.
 I would greatly appreciate all feedback on my progress for both!

 # Building